-2.1.5 Colouring structure data associated with multiple alignments and views a Jmol have multiple views, Jalview gives you full control over which alignment, or alignment view, is used to colour the structure display.
-Sequence-structure colouring associations are changed via the $View \Rightarrow Colour$ by .. menu, which lists all views associated with data shown in the embedded Jmol view.
+Normally, the original view from which a particular structure view was opened will be the one used to colour structure data.
+If alignments involving sequences associated with structure data shown in a Jmol have multiple views, Jalview gives you full control over which alignment, or alignment view, is used to colour the structure display.
+Sequence-structure colouring associations are changed via the $View \Rightarrow Colour\ by$.. menu, which lists all views associated with data shown in the embedded Jmol view.
 A tick is shown beside views currently used as colouring source, and moving the mouse over each view will bring it to the front of the alignment display, allowing you to browse available colour sources prior to selecting one.
-If the Select many views option is selected, then multiple views can be selected as sources for colouring the structure data.
-Invert selection and Select all views options are also provided to quickly change between multi-view selections.
+If the $Select\ many\ views$ option is selected, then multiple views can be selected as sources for colouring the structure data. $Invert\ selection$ and $Select\ all\ views$ options are also provided to quickly change between multi-view selections.